mahfuz225bd/Hospital-E-Ticketing-System/project-report.md

 ### Project Achievements

-The Hospital E-Ticketing Web-App is poised to revolutionize the healthcare system in Bangladesh by offering a convenient, online platform for ticket collection, thus reducing waiting times and enhancing the patient experience.
+The Hospital eTicketing web app is poised to revolutionize the healthcare system in Bangladesh by offering a convenient, online platform for ticket collection, thus reducing waiting times and enhancing the patient experience.

 ### Future Enhancements